Semenya loses Swiss Supreme Court appeal over testosterone ruling

-Caster Semenya has lost an appeal to the Swiss Supreme Court over a World Athletics ruling which means she must take medication in order to reduce her testosterone levels.
+Caster Semenya has lost an appeal to the Swiss Supreme Court over a World Athletics ruling which means she must take testosterone-reducing medication in order to be eligible to compete.

 The current rules force athletes with differences in sexual development (DSD) to take drugs to medically reduce their naturally-occurring testosterone if they want to compete in women's events ranging from 400 metres to a mile.